owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Before Enabling Encryption
 --------------------------

-Plan be very careful before enabling encryption because it is not reversible via the ownCloud Web interface.
+Plan very carefully before enabling encryption, because it is not reversible via the ownCloud Web interface.
 As a result, if you lose your encryption keys your files are not recoverable.
 Always have backups of your encryption keys stored in a safe location, and consider enabling all recovery options.